hchautran/PiToMe/README.md

 News
 ---
+- Code for VQA with LLaVA 1.5 is under refractoring.
+Comming soon.
 - [27/10/2024] Release code for image classification task
 - [01/10/2024] Release code for text classification task
 - [29/09/2024] Release code for image-text retrieval task